Companies Need A Nudge: Create a nudge unit flywheel for happy customers and business success

 Test with a successful scaling outcome in mind.
 Meaning, assuming success, how will this test be rolled out and scaled in our base business?
 Unfortunately, I know successful tests that failed to impact business results.
 This occurred because of a failure to scale.

 Causality is key!
 RCT is necessary to drive confidence in the causal nature of your results.
 It will also help business leaders understand the value of risk testing.
-Often, a small percentage risk test gain will lead to a significant bottom-line improvement.
+Often, a small (but statistically significant) percentage risk test gain will lead to a significant bottom-line improvement.
 By the way, not every test is suitable for RCT.
-If you test without a control, be very explicit about what you hope to learn and the likely learning limitations.
+If you test without a control group, be very explicit about what you hope to learn and potential learning limitations.